sanafathima77/Access-governance-and-compliance-checker-Aman-Access-/README.md

 - The catalog is validated: role templates stay inside department scope and never grant a conflicting pair.
 - CSV round trip, malformed-file errors, scoring, queue rules and the dashboard's data embedding are covered.
 - As a spot check, deliberately breaking seven separate rule conditions made the suite fail each time.

-**What the self-check does and does not show.** The dashboard's "Engine self-check" table (118 of 118) shows that the rules do what they are written to do, on data built to test them.
-It is not a detection rate for a real bank.
-Real data is messier, and its answer key is the auditor's judgement.

 ## Using your own data